NyerhovwoOnitcha/ACS/project15.md

  ### Create the database with MySQL engine

- ### Next you need to create an ami to be used in creating the launch template. create 3 redhat instances: a webserver, a bastion and nginx
+ ### Next you need to create an ami to be used in creating the LAUNCH TEMPLATES. create 3 redhat instances: a webserver, a bastion and nginx
  ![ami's](./project15_images/amis.jpg)

  ## PREPARE THE BASTION SERVER AMI

  ### Bastion ami installation